Nelisiwe Sibiya: Career

 Her mother came from a family of singers.
 With the help of her sister, Nelisiwe started her singing career.
 After her sister's death, she joined her high school choir.
 During this period in the choir, she received choral and classical training.
 Her first major playback singing came through the prison serial Lockdown with the theme song "Mama Ka Bafana" in 2018.
-Then in 2020, she was invited to play the lead role "Dr Mbali Mthethwa" in the e.tv. medical drama telenovela Durban Gen. For her role, she won the award for the Best Actress in Africa by the Zikomo Awards in 2021.
+Then in 2020, she played the lead role of Dr Mbali Mthethwa in the e.tv medical drama telenovela Durban Gen. For her role, she won the award for the Best Actress in Africa by the Zikomo Awards in 2021.

+In 2023, she appeared in Mzansi Magic television series Umkhokha: The Curse as Nompendulo.
+In November 2024, she debuted on etv Scandal! playing the character of Sanda a single mother to a teenage boy Khumo.
+She became the radio presenter at Gagasi FM.
+She bagged the lead in a new telenovela Ithonga as Zamahlabo Ntanzi in 2025.